 - Once the reset is complete, choose Restore from iCloud backup when prompted.

-Step 3: Don’t want to restore your phone to recover deleted text messages?
-Consider a third-party app.
-Third-party apps aren’t cheap, and they’ll still require that you have an iCloud backup, but you’ll be able to retrieve only the data you’re looking for (instead of having to restore your phone).
-Do your homework and ensure that you’re using a trusted app before going forward.
+Don’t want to restore your phone to retrieve deleted text messages?
+Consider downloading recovery software to your desktop, but do so at your own risk.
+Recovery software isn’t cheap, isn’t guaranteed to work, and most will require that you have an iCloud backup, but you’ll be able to retrieve only the data you’re looking for (instead of having to restore your phone).
+Do your homework and ensure that you’re using a trusted company before going forward.
+And the sooner you use the software after deleting your text, the better—the deleted message could be overwritten with new data the longer you wait.

 Zipwhip is changing the way businesses and consumers communicate.
 We invented the capability to text to and from a landline, toll-free or VoIP telephone number and have led the entire industry since.
 Learn how Zipwhip works.